 - Pokémon Go Battle League Rank requirements

-- Pokémon Go Battle League rewards
+- Pokémon Go Battle League item rewards

 How the Pokémon Go Battle League works, from Ranks to Seasons